RussellHankins/websocket-chat-server/README.md

 Not all functions will give a stack trace.
 General Protection Faults can't be caught with a try/catch block in Linux.
 Instead, a signal is thrown just before your program aborts.
 There's nothing you can do.
 Your program is going to abort.
 But with some clever programming, you'll see a stack trace.

+Multithreading:
+  There are fast tasks and slow tasks.
+There's a thread that processes fast tasks.
+This thread processes one task at a time (from queue the_websocket->chatroom_tasks).
+Responses are added to the chatclient's messages_to_send queue.
+If a fast task decides it'll take a while, it will create a new task object and add it to the slow task queue (the_websocket->slow_tasks).
+  A separate thread will processes these commands one at a time.
+Their output goes to chatclient->add_message_from_slow_command.
+Slow tasks are tasks that require data from another server.
+The chatclient->get_next_message() function will get the next message from the fast messages_to_send queue.
+If that queue is empty, it will look in the chatclient->messages_to_send_from_slow_commands queue.
+The purpose of this is so messages like keystrokes or mouse clicks for games are sent faster.